adam1lake/Tag-Input-Box/README.md

 ![Email Input 1](screenshots/1.png "Email Input 1")

 You can type an email into the box.
-It will **not** be automatically submitted, as we didn't provide a value for the `autoSubmit` prop which therefore defaults to **false**.

 ![Email Input 2](screenshots/2.png "Email Input 2")